Mixed legal system of civil law (based on French civil law), Islamic law, and customary law.

 Foreign investment incentive

 There is no specific legislation on foreign investment.
-However, the Investment Code provides for some foreign investment incentives.
+However, the Law No. 2014-09 of 14 April 2014 on the Investment Code provides for some foreign investment incentives.

 The Guichet Unique at the Chamber of Commerce welcomes investors and can inform them of laws and regulations that govern investment and enable them to fulfil the legal requirements for creating a business.
 Within the Chamber of Commerce, there is also a division called Centre de Promotion des Investissements (Centre for Investment Promotion) that welcomes, directs, advises and assists national and foreign entrepreneurs / investors with a view to promoting private investment in Niger.